bahadirbklg/intro/README.md

 The course is split into 11 one-hour modules.
 Contents include:
 1. Introduction
-* Survey of recent ML medical applications
+* Survey of recent medical applications
-* ML/AI history timeline
+* AI/Machine Learning/Deep Learning terminology and history
 * Overview of the rest of the class

 2. Introduction to Google Colaboratory and Python